-Once officially accepted, each participant will set up a fundraising page.
+Once officially accepted, we will help each participant set up a their individual fundraising webpage.
 From the get go, all monies raised will go directly to our beneficiary charities.
 A running tally for each participant will be visible on our website – and you can also share this through your own personal social media too!

 Each year, a small select group of Professionally Licensed Tandem Pilots will be given the opportunity to participate in the Wings of Kilimanjaro event with minimal fundraising commitments required.
-These pilots will be asked to allow Wings of Kilimanjaro to utilise these pilot’s tandem passenger seats for celebrity, sponsorship and media purposes.
+These pilots will be asked to allow Wings of Kilimanjaro to utilise their tandem passenger seats for fundraising passenger, celebrities, sponsorship and media purposes.
 If you are a Professionally Licensed Tandem Pilot and would like to learn more about this option, please contact us.

-Once you successfully register and are accepted as a Wings of Kilimanjaro participant, you make the commitment to raise your role’s minimum fundraising amount by the time the event commences (i.e. by September that year).
+Once you successfully register and are accepted as a Wings of Kilimanjaro participant, you are making the commitment to raise your agreed minimum fundraising amount by the time the event commences (i.e. by September of the year’s event)

-You will have your own fundraising profile page on our website, which will show your fundraising tally as you go, and which you can direct people towards to make donations and help you reach your target!
-You can share it on social media, send it to your friends and family, encourage donations from people and businesses in your town, host your own fundraising drives, and do what it takes to get your tally up to the target before you strap on your hiking boots!
+As an accepted WOK participant, you will have your own fundraising profile page on our website, which will show your real-time fundraising tally.
+Participants can direct friends, family and supporters towards their individually customised webpage on our website where they can make donations and help our participants reach their target!
+You can share your web-link on social media, send it to your friends and family, encourage donations from people and businesses in your town, host your own fundraising drives, and do what it takes to get your tally up to the target before you strap on your hiking boots!
 Every cent you raise helps to bring better living conditions to Tanzanians – and when you reach the peak of Mt Kilimanjaro, trust us, it’ll be worth every second you spent fundraising to get there.

 Your fundraising tally kicks off with your initial Registration Fee (which goes straight to charity) – this shows up immediately on your tally to get the ball rolling and encourage more donations!